 GPA and Probation

 Business Scholar students must maintain a 3.5 cumulative average while in the program.
-Business Scholars whose GPA falls below a cumulative GPA lower than 3.5 will be placed on probation for one semester.
-If a student is unable to achieve a cumulative 3.5 GPA after the probationary semester the student will be dismissed from the Business Scholar program.
+Students whose GPA falls below a cumulative GPA of 3.5 will be placed on probation for one semester.
+If a student is unable to achieve a cumulative 3.5 GPA after the probationary semester, the student will be dismissed from the program.
 The student may use the appeals procedure to present extenuating circumstances which may lead to readmission as a Business Scholar.
 The student will also need to present a plan for successful continuation in the program.

-To be awarded an MBA degree, a student must complete all thirty-three (33) credit hours with a minimum cumulative GPA of 3.5 and at least a C- in all MBA courses.
+To be awarded an MBA degree, a student must complete all thirty-six (36) credit hours with a minimum cumulative GPA of 3.0 and at least a C- in all MBA courses.
 Students must fill out an online Request to Graduate form while in their final class.
 Once the final grade has been posted in a student’s final class, the student must notify the MBA Office to begin file processing for creating a diploma.
 Please refer to the Graduation Information page on the Concordia website for important graduation deadlines.